|Jake and Martha Boykins|

 Grandfather Jake died in Fluker, Louisiana.
 He was born in 1860 according to the 1870 census.
-According to his death record he was born July 3, 1868 and died on March 29, 1941 at the age of 72.
-Jake is the son of Sam and Catherine (Elleneria) Boykins.
+According to his death record, he was born July 3, 1868, and died on March 29, 1941, at the age of 72.
+Jake is the son of Sam and Catherine (Elleneria), Boykin.

-Jake and and Martha was the parents of my grandfather Ernest Boykins and Johnnie Boykins according to the 1930 census.
-There maybe other children, I haven't yet found on the census.
+Jake and Martha were the parents of my grandfather Ernest Boykins and Johnnie Boykins according to the 1930 census.
+There may be other children, I haven't yet found on the census.

-My father's brother Lonnie Boykins was elected to the City Council as Councilman of District A. Lonnie Boykins, Sr., died Saturday, Jan, 31, 2004 at St. Tammany Hosipital.
-He was was survived by his wife, Paulette Boykins; one daughter Shellean Daniels of Covington; three sons, Lonnie Boykins, Jr., John and Malcoms.
-Two sisters, Florence Basby of Gardenia, California., and Frances Sibley of Gardenia, California who is now deceased; 15 grandchildren and one one great-grandchild.
+My father's brother Lonnie Boykins was elected to the City Council as Councilman of District A. Lonnie Boykins, Sr., died Saturday, Jan 31, 2004, at St. Tammany Hospital.
+He was survived by his wife, Paulette Boykins; one daughter Shellean Daniels of Covington; three sons, Lonnie Boykins, Jr., John and Malcolm.
+Two sisters, Florence Basby of Gardenia, California., and Frances Sibley of Gardenia, California who is now deceased; 15 grandchildren and one great-grandchild.

 State of Louisiana